xeon123/KCNA-notes/5 Kubernetes Deep Dive.md

         - Randomly selects a node and binds the pod.
 5. **Bypassing the Scheduler**
     - Instead of using a scheduler, a pod can be assigned directly to a node by setting `nodeName` in the pod spec.
+	    - `nodeName` specifies the desired node for scheduling, but it may not reflect the actual node the pod is running.
       ```yaml
       apiVersion: v1
 	  kind: Pod